 THE PILLOWS: A down pillow is filled with the insulating soft plumage found under the feathers of geese and duck.
 A pillow is considered down if it is filled with at least 75% down and no more than 25% feathers.
 Down pillows that contain feathers usually have them make up the pillow core with down surrounding them to ensure surface softness.

 Ratings show how down pillows compare to the average pillow as evaluated by consumers.

 |Affordable||d||Prices often range $40-$150.
 Average price is around $87 for one pillow.
 Less expensive down pillows tend to not have much fill content.|

-|Durability / longevity||b||Durability / longevity is generally good.
-The main durability-related complaint is that down feathers escape from the case.|
+|Durability / longevity||b||Durability / longevity is generally above average.
+As the pillows age they tend to become softer.
+The main durability-related complaint is down feathers escaping from the case.|

-|Cuddly||a||A main strength.
-A "cuddly" pillow is one that is soft and huggable, as opposed to hard, rigid, stiff and or heavy.|
+|Cuddly||B+||A strength of the medium to soft varieties especially.
+A cuddly pillow is soft and huggable – as opposed to hard, rigid, stiff, and heavy.|

 |Loft variety||c+||Both thicker and thinner down pillows are available.
 However, when the pillows are compressed they tend to have no more than medium loft, regardless of fill quantity / fill power.|

 |Back sleep friendly||b||Generally good, but back sleepers sometimes report not having enough support / loft.
 Scrunching or folding of the pillow may be needed to achieve adequate loft.|